Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 The small Matlab/Octave codes [presented here](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/tree/main/Codes%20Regular%20cameras) are intended to be easy to use.
 Here are the steps:
 - Extract your save from Game Boy Camera with any great tool like the [GBxCart dumper](https://shop.insidegadgets.com/product/gbxcart-rw/);
-- Scan your save with slot_viewer.m to identify memory slots available for injection.
+- Scan your save with [**slot_viewer.m**](Codes%20Regular%20cameras/slot_viewer.m) to identify memory slots available for injection.
 By default an available slot is one ever occupied by an image.
 Game face and address 0 are also writable as slots 0 and -1 respectively (they are by default active);
-- In option, activate all memory slots with slot_activator.m if you want to occupy any slot on camera.
+- In option, activate all memory slots with [**slot_activator.m**](Codes%20Regular%20cameras/slot_activator.m) if you want to occupy any slot on camera.
 Blank slots will become white images, erased images will appear again, images will be numbered according to their address in memory;
 - Prepare a 128x112 (ore 128x128 for slot -1) image and a 32x32 pixels thumbnail (optional), 4 shades of gray;
-- Inject the two pictures at once with image_injector.m into any desired memory slot ;
+- Inject the two pictures at once with [**image_injector.m**](Codes%20Regular%20cameras/image_injector.m) into any desired memory slot;
-- You can check again the success of image injection with slot_viewer.m;
+- You can check again the success of image injection with [**slot_viewer.m**](Codes%20Regular%20cameras/slot_viewer.m);
 - Burn your modified save into the Game Boy Camera;
 - Enjoy your new image and play with stamps;
-- You can additionnaly extract your images from save in .png format with image_extractor.m;
+- You can additionnaly extract your images from save in .png format with [**image_extractor.m**](Codes%20Regular%20cameras/image_extractor.m);

-The scanning code basically extracts and analyses values at addresses 0x011B2 to 0x011CF that contains the state and numbering of any image slot on the save (which I will call **"state vector"** because it had no name until now).
+The scanning code basically extracts and analyses values at addresses 0x011B2 to 0x011CF that contains the state and numbering of any image slot on the save (which I will call **"State Vector"** because it had no name until now).
 These data are also duplicated from addresses 0x011D7 to 0x011F4.
 Any number between 0x00 and 0x1D on this state vector represents the image number (minus one) that shows on the camera screen, FF is an unused slot (erased of never used).
 The number assignated to an image on camera is in consequence not related to the slot number (or physical address).
 Deleting an image on camera will simply write 0xFF on the vector state at the good place and all images will be renumbered dynamically, but image data stay on their respective slots as long as another image is not written on it.
 When a picture is taken, memory slots marked as unused on the vector state will be used by writing data in priority to the lowest address one.
 Next image illustrates the principle of this state vector:

 ![Vector state](Pictures/Vector%20state.png)

 Until this step, everything was fine and easy, tricky enough to occupy my brain for an evening but not much.
 Here came some very bad undocumented surprise.
-There is a fucking checksum system at addresses 0x011D5-0x011D6 and 0x011FA-0x011FB that precludes any possibility of un-erasing a single picture or activating a new memory slot by simply manipulating the state vector (except as a whole as in this case the checksum is known).
-Doing this simply forces the camera to replace any value on state vector by 0xFF (means you've fucked your precious images in case you just own original hardware in 1998).
+There is an **undocumented checksum system** at addresses 0x011D5-0x011D6 and 0x011FA-0x011FB that precludes any possibility of un-erasing a single picture or activating a new memory slot by simply manipulating the state vector (except as a whole as in this case the checksum is known).
+Doing this simply forces the camera to replace any value on state vector by 0xFF (means you've basically fucked your precious images in case you just own original hardware in 1998).

-This is why I wrote [slot_activator.m](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Codes%20Regular%20cameras/slot_activator.m), which activates all slots (an unerases all pictures).
+This is why I wrote [slot_activator.m](Codes%20Regular%20cameras/slot_activator.m), which activates all slots (an unerases all pictures).
 This was the only operation that I was initially able to perform, knowing the checksum of this particular state vector.
 For doing this, I simply stuff addresses 0x011B2 to 0x011CF with a fake "camera full" state vector (0x00, 0x01, 0x02 ...0x1C, 0x1D) and addresses 0x011D5-0x011D6 with the corresponding checksum (0xE2, 0x14).
 Et voilà !
 This means that range 0x011D7 to 0x011F4 and addresses 0x011FA-0x011FB are just echos.
 Activating the 30 slots of a camera after a factory reset gives you 30 white images.

 ## Hexadecimal codes to unerase all picture
 ![unerase pictures](Pictures/uneraser.png)